Construction-technical stimulation for

 In analogy to the functional principle of a thermos I suggest the construction of static load-bearing wall elements.

-The vacuum foils used in space travel also replace the storage mass customary for buildings and all insulating material materials.
+The thin MLI foils used in space travel under vacuum also replace the storage mass and all insulating materials used in buildings.
 In space, these films actually preserve much higher temperature differences than they do on Earth.

-Here, on earth, a negative pressure trapped in modules enables optimal building insulation.
+Here on earth, a negative pressure trapped in modules and reflective foils enable optimum insulation of the building.

 Before the construction manual follows, I would like to mention the other advantages of these vacuum modules: